 We have packaged

-n98-magerun2 for CentOS and RedHat 7, so it’s easy to install and update via
+n98-magerun2 for CentOS/RHEL, so it’s easy to install and update via

 You can optionally install bash completions package that allows to use TAB for autocompletion of

 yum -y install n98-magerun2-completion-bash